beatgammit/wopi-rs/README.md

     $ cargo build --release

 By default, `wopi` connects to `https://localhost:9980` (default for Collabora Office CODE in examples).
-To make it work, you'll need to fetch its TLS certificates:
+To make it work, you'll need to fetch its TLS certificates.
+There is a provided tool you can use to do do this:

-Fetch certificates:

-    $ openssl s_client -showcerts -connect 127.0.0.1:9980 < /dev/null

-Extract the certificate(s) from the file (starts with `-----BEGIN CERTIFICATE-----` and ends with `-----END CERTIFICATE-----`).
-For each certificate, turn it into a DER-encoded certificate:

-    $ openssl x509 -in my-cert.cert -outform der -out my-cert.der
+    $ cargo run --bin get_certs localhost:9980

-Put the DER-encoded certificates into a directory called `certs` in the working directory.
+The above command will put the DER-encoded certificates into a directory called `certs` in the working directory, which this priject will use.

-Run with `cargo run`.
+Finally run with `cargo run`:

+    $ cargo run --bin wopi

 license
 =======